Swoyam1/realtime-chat-app/README.md

 npm install
 ```

-#### Step-3: Starting the server
+#### Step-3: Starting the client-side application

-To Start the client execute this script
+To Run the application in development mode execute this script

 ```sh
 cd client